 Next, lay the sweater flat and stretch out in all directions, gently, giving plenty of attention to the arm holes, sleeves and neckline and other areas that seem to have shrunk the most.
 Allow it to continue lying and re-do this process two or three times, or until it’s completely dried.

 Now, wash the clothing in cold water to remove the conditioner, or a gentle machine cycle.
-Reshape it, and allow it to dry flat before swearing.
+Reshape it and allow it to dry flat before wearing.